udeaghad/Basic-Bank-App/README.md

 - `$ git --version`
 - You can check if node is installed by running the following command in the terminal.
 - `$ node --version`
-- Ensure you have Mysql database installed(You can click [here](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/) to install)
+- Ensure you have Mysql database installed(You can click [here](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/) for the documentations and installation)
-- Ensure you knex installed(You can click [here](https://knexjs.org/) for the documentations)
+- Ensure you knex installed(You can click here [here](https://knexjs.org/) for the documentations and installation)

 # Usage